fentosc/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 <p> I am a PhD student at <a href="https://www.tse-fr.eu/people/oscar-fentanes">Toulouse School of Economics</a>.
-My research interests are urban, trade, development and macro.</p>
+My research interests are development, macro and urban economics.</p>

 <p> Before pursuing my graduate studies, I worked as an analyst at the Inter-American Development Bank.</p>